 Look for the features that matter the most to you: If you're a frequent traveler, you might want a bank that reimburses you for other banks' ATM fees and offers credit cards with no foreign transaction fees.
-If you work for tips, then you'll want a bank that takes cash deposits.
+If you work for tips, you'll want a bank that takes cash deposits and doesn't charge a fee.
 And in the era of online banking, some institutions don't even exist as brick-and-mortar branches, so that's a new factor to consider.

 For many people, online banking is the primary way they manage their accounts, so you may want to look for a bank that offers bill pay, remote check deposits, and basic self-service from your computer or a mobile app.
 Instant transfer services are another convenient feature to look for—if you want a cash-free way to send money to friends, be on the lookout for banks that offer products like Zelle, which allow you to instantly transfer funds to other accounts without an extra app (even better if you can send and receive without paying any fees).

 Fees are a very important thing to look for before you open a new account.
 Many banks charge monthly maintenance fees unless you meet specific minimum balance or activity requirements.
-Be on the lookout for accounts with no monthly fees so you don’t have to worry about these types of charges.
+Be on the lookout for accounts with no monthly fees, so you don’t have to worry about these types of charges.

 Whether you're setting up a teen's first checking account, or just looking for a way to up the interest rate on your nest egg, we've rounded up the best banks based on your potential needs and preferences.
-We teamed up with QuinStreet to bring you the following bank account offers, and below the table you'll find our choices for the best banks and why we chose them.
+We partnered with the following banks to bring you the savings account offers in the table below.
+Under that, you'll find our editors' picks for the best banks and why we chose them.
+All of the banks and credit unions listed are insured by the Federal Deposit Insurance Corporation or National Credit Union Administration.